Region & Language Selector

 CARBON IS DEFINITELY NOT ALL THE SAME

 Visually identical frames can vary in quality due to the level and mix of carbon fibres used.
-MERIDA uses a CF number to demonstrate the performance level; 2 is the lowest, 5 is the highest.
-Subtle tweaks to the carbon fibres used save weight and improve performance.
+Merida use a CF number to demonstrate the performance level; 2 is the lowest, 5 the highest.
+Subtle tweaks to the carbon fibres used both save weight and improve performance.